I write about toxins in our food and air but what about social media?

 Is there something you’ve always wanted to try?
 If so, do it now.

-Finding a hobby you can immerse yourself into will definitely encourage you to spend less time online.
+Finding a hobby you can immerse yourself in will encourage you to spend less time online.

 Use It With Good Intentions